Analysis Likely

 Florida and Its Hurricanes: A Terrifying Real-World Context

 Rockstar has always excelled at satirizing American culture.
-Integrating hurricanes into GTA 6 means tapping into a Floridian reality that everyone knows but no one has ever experienced in a video game at this scale.
+Integrating hurricanes into GTA 6 means tapping into a Floridian reality that everyone knows but no one has experienced in a video game at this scale.

 Vice City in the rain, a visual spectacle and a gameplay challenge